Pouch Issue #3 Call for Submissions

 victoriakirst@gmail.comif you're having trouble.

-Submissions will close on February 9, 2026 11:59pm Pacific Time, and results will be emailed out around late March.
+Submissions will close on February 9, 2026 11:59pm Pacific Time, and results will be emailed out around late March late April 2026.
+(More details on timeline here!)

 Compensation: If your submission is accepted for Pouch Issue 3, you will get a free digital and physical copy of the magazine!